pbudner/argosminer/README.md

 ### Performance Improvements
 - Kafka: Using asynchronous commits (e.g., every second) resulted in a performance of more than 100.000 messages/second (Kafka Source + Raw Parser + Null Receiver), which is more than sufficient for our purposes.
 Drawback: After a failure, we might ingest duplicate events.
-- JSON Parser: From 15.000 messages/second to
+- JSON Parser: From 15.000 messages/second to around 80.000 messages/second

 ## Install
 There are various ways of installing ArgosMiner.